Back to news

 Pattern 4: Cloud-Native (Google Agents CLI Model)

 Deploy agents to managed cloud infrastructure that scales on its own.
-Google's Agents CLI, announced in April 2026, deploys to managed environments such as Cloud Run with automatic scaling, IAM integration and observability.
+Google's Agents CLI (opens in a new tab), announced in April 2026, deploys to managed environments such as Cloud Run with automatic scaling, IAM integration and observability.

 # Google's Agents CLI